Skip to content

 TODAY IN KENTUCKY HISTORY

 Localtonians wish a Happy Anniversary to Jefferson Davis (29) and Sarah Knox Taylor (21), who wed in 1835 in Louisville.
 Sarah was President Z. Taylor’s daughter and part of the notable Lee Family.
-She died three months later of malaria.
+Malaria killed her three months later.

 June 17, 1883, Town Marshal George Freeman, Versailles Police Department, died by a gunshot by two brothers who held a grudge against him.
 They alleged that the marshal killed their brother a year earlier.